Means "son of NEIL

 Indicated a person from Sandford, England, which means simply "sand ford".

-From the city of Sapperton, England, from Old English sapere
+Possibly from the city of Sapperton, England, derived from Old English sapere

-English nickname meaning "wild, uncouth", derived from a Middle English form of Old French salvage
+English nickname meaning "wild, uncouth", derived from Old French salvage

-Occupational name meaning "sawer of wood" in Middle English.
+meaning "saw".
 Mark Twain used it for the main character in his novel 'The Adventures of Tom Sawyer' (1876).

-Occupational name for a leaper, acrobat, or dancer, from Old French sailleor
+Occupational name meaning "acrobat, dancer", derived from Old French sailleor

 Originally given to a person from Scotland or a person who spoke Scottish Gaelic.